Kazuki-tam/next-stage/README.md

-# Next-stage
+# Next-Stage

-Next-stage is a starter template with Next.js.
+Next-Stage is a starter template with Next.js.
 This template is helpful for web designers and web front-end developers.

 ## Status